fennel-ai/client/docs/pages/concepts/introduction.md

 ## 2. Featureset

-A featureset, as the name implies, is just a collection of features, each with some code that knows how to extract it - called an _extractor_.
-That may sound like a mouthful but isn't that complicated.
+A featureset, as the name implies, is just a collection of features.
+Features in Fennel, however, are different from features in many other systems - they don't represent stored data but instead are backed by a Python function that knows how to extract it - called an _extractor_.
 Let's define a feature that computes user's age using the datasets we defined above.

 Here is how a really simple featureset looks: